 The operation of a motor vehicle on campus is a privilege granted by the administration and is revocable at any time.
 Parking and traffic regulations are provided to students when vehicles are registered.
 The speed limit on campus is 15 mph.
 There are stop signs located at intersections.
-Speeding or failure to stop at stop signs may result in fines or if unpaid a hold on the student's account.
+Speeding or failure to stop at stop signs may result in fines which if unpaid will result in a hold being placed on the student's account.